In order to qualify for a Brainstorm Session with HBS Community partners, your organization should:

 - should be a non-religious or political organization.

-1–Inquiry and Application — Clients who are interested in applying for an HBS Community Partners brainstorming session should download an application and send it to Elaine MacDonald, Community Partners Executive Director at email@example.com.
+1–Inquiry and Application — Clients who are interested in applying for an HBS Community Partners brainstorming session should submit an application to Amy Peterson, Program Manager, at firstname.lastname@example.org.
 We will promptly contact you to have an initial conversation to explore the project’s fit for a brainstorming session.

 Brainstorming Session Timelines: